xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 ```

-It’s generally advisable to have a single representation of laziness within a single domain model design.
+It's generally advisable to have a single representation of laziness within a single domain model design.
 For example, the following abstract syntax design uses laziness in too many ways:

 ```F#
 type SceneVeryLazy =